 - 50/30/20: The 50/30/20 budget forces you to use your money on three categories: needs, wants, and savings goals.
 With this budgeting method, you can allocate 50% of your after-tax income to your needs, 30% to your wants, and 20% to your savings goals.

-Set up a plan to meet your goals
+Set up a plan to meet your financial goals

-Put your plan in use to build up your savings
+Put your financial plan in use to build up your savings

 One of the greatest benefits of real-life financial planning is that it’s ever-evolving.
 Your financial plan is not set in stone, and will likely change as your income, expenses, and goals change.
 You can periodically revisit your plan and alter it as necessary.